ipekguler/F1-Telemetry-Dashboard/README.md

 ### BigQuery Sync Script

 A Python script that continuously syncs new data from PostgreSQL to BigQuery.
 Bigquery tables are cleared when a new session begins and populated with new session data.
+Since the data we keep will be limited, we will not be needing partitions for performance.

 ### Looker Dashboard